21 Simple Ways to Immediately Improve Twitter Performance

 16. Be concise.

 Each tweet should focus on one specific message.
-Include a link if you want to convey a longer message on a blog post or elsewhere on your website.
+Include a link to convey a longer message on a blog post or your website.

 Add personality and raise engagement rates by including an image, GIF, or video.
-You can attach as many as 4 photos to a single tweet.
+You can attach as many as four photos to a single tweet.